 Whether you are a financial advisor with a client who is interested in Delaware Statutory Trusts (DSTs) or a real estate investor looking to learn more about the benefits of DSTs, here are a few key factors/questions you should consider in order to decide if a DST is suitable for your investment needs.

-First of all, every offering should have a Private Placement Memorandum (PPM).
+First of all, every DST offering you’re evaluating should have a Private Placement Memorandum (PPM).
 It can seem a bit intimidating at first, but the PPM has important details you don’t want to overlook.

 What is the overall loan to value ratio (LTV)?